Unit identity

 The University of Kansas brand is intangible — an idea in the minds of the KU community — but the visual identity that reinforces and elevates that brand must be clearly defined, with rules that shape the use of colors, images, signatures, and typefaces.

-This is both brand-focused and practical — like many large universities and corporations, we must decide how far to extend our brand.
+This is both brand-focused and practical.
+Like many large universities and corporations, we must decide how far to extend our brand.

 However, we recognize the significance that hundreds of offices and divisions place on an affiliation with the university’s name.
-In response, we have created guidelines that allow these units to create their own connection to the KU brand.
+In response, we have created guidelines that allow these units to create their own connections to the KU brand.

 Establishing unit identity

-KU units derive their identity from their affiliation with the larger university.
+KU units derive their identities from their affiliation with the larger university.
 Therefore, creation of unit logos is not permitted.
 Their use isolates units, weakens their audience’s association with KU, and creates a sense of incompatibility or competition between the unit and university.

 Designers should seek creativity within cohesion, and units should turn to the visual identity’s expressive range for a look, feel, and tone they can own without disavowing KU’s valuable brand.